eduvpn/documentation/SECURITY.md

         // ...
 ```

+If you want your entire CA, including the Root CA to use the same algorithm,
-Now, you need to "reset" your VPN server, which is easy:
+you can "reset" your server's data.
+Note that this is **OPTIONAL**.
+It works
+perfectly fine just switching the `vpnCaKeyType`!

+In case you want to continue with the reset, you can run the following command:

 	$ sudo vpn-maint-reset-system

 This will re-initialize the VPN server and bring it back to "defaults", it will
-remove all data, but not the configuration.
+remove all data, but not the configuration and recreate the CA with the
+specified `vpnCaKeyType`.

 **NOTE**: if you are using the default username/password authentication module,
 all users will be lost on "reset" and you need to add them again using